pagkly/Zed/Investopedia4/Payback Period Definition.md

 ## Example of Payback Period

 Assume Company A invests $1 million in a project that is expected to save the company $250,000 each year.
 The payback period for this investment is four years—dividing $1 million by $250,000.
-Consider another project that costs $200,000 with no associated cash savings will make the company an incremental $100,000 each year for the next 20 years at $2 million.
+Consider another project that costs $200,000 with no associated cash savings [[Will|will]] make the company an incremental $100,000 each year for the next 20 years at $2 million.

-Clearly, the second project can make the company twice as much money, but how long will it take to pay the investment back?
+Clearly, the second project can make the company twice as much money, but how long [[Will|will]] it take to pay the investment back?

 The answer is found by dividing $200,000 by $100,000, which is two years.
-The second project will take less time to pay back and the company's earnings potential is greater.
+The second project [[Will|will]] take less time to pay back and the company's earnings potential is greater.
 Based solely on the payback period method, the second project is a better investment.